Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Further results and comparison analyses

 \subsection{Figures from the analysis in \sec~\ref{sec:poHB2aRS6}}

-In this section we show some further results from the analysis presented in \sec~\ref{sec:poHB2aRS6}, the analysis with constrained seniority effect parameters $\beta\in\B_{S_b}$ and $K=9$ columns in the status matrix $Z^{(t)}$.
+In this section we show some further results from the analysis presented in \sec~\ref{sec:poHB2aRS6}, the analysis with constrained seniority effect parameters $\beta\in\B_{\Sb}$ and $K=11$ columns in the status matrix $Z^{(t)}$.

-In \fig~\ref{fig:CPO-poHB2aRS6-close} we show transitive closures of the consensus partial order $\bar h^{(t)}(\xi)$ defined in \eq~\ref{eq:CPO-defn} for the years $t\in [1136, 1138]$.
-Throughout this paper, edges with thresholds $\xi=0.5$ and $\xi=0.9$ are shown in black and red respectively.
+In \fig~\ref{fig:CPO-poHB2aRS6-close} we show transitive closures of the consensus poset $\bar h^{(t)}(\xi)$ defined in \eq~\ref{eq:CPO-defn} for the years $t\in [1134, 1136]$.
+Edges with thresholds $\xi=0.5$ and $\xi=0.9$ are shown dashed and solid respectively.
 The reductions are shown in \fig~\ref{fig:CPO-poHB2aRS6}.
-These transitively closed consensus partial orders are hard to read so we prefer reductions.
-We show them to emphasise that many well-supported relations (red edges) are found, as a sequence of weakly supported relations (black edges $\e{j_1}{j_2},\e{j_2}{j_3}$) in the reduction tends to yield a well supported relation $\e{j_1}{j_3}$ in the closure.
+These transitively closed consensus posets are hard to read so we prefer reductions.
+We show them to emphasise that many well-supported relations (solid edges) are found, as a sequence of weakly supported relations (dashed edges $\e{j_1}{j_2},\e{j_2}{j_3}$) in the reduction tends to yield a well supported relation (a solid edge $\e{j_1}{j_3}$) in the closure.

 \fig~\ref{fig:bishop-names} gives the mapping from names to numbers in all graphs in this paper.

 \fig~\ref{fig:Zhat-poHB2aRS6} shows the posterior mean status curves $\bar Z_j^{(t)},\ t\in [b_j,e_j]$ for each bishop $j\in\M$.
 This is defined as for $\bar U_j^{(t)},\ t\in [b_j,e_j]$ in \eq~\ref{eq:post-mean-U-process}.
 This figure should be compared with \fig~\ref{fig:Uhat-poHB2aRS6}.
 For further discussion of this pair of figures see \sec~\ref{sec:poHB2aRS6}.